Annual Notification of Student Rights

 Students may restrict the publication and release of directory information by completing a request of non-disclosure form in the Registrar’s Office, Conlan Center.

-The College discloses education records without a student’s prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
+The University discloses education records without a student’s prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.

-A school official is a person employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the College has contracted as it’s agent to provide a service instead of utilizing College employees or officials (such as an attorney, auditor, agency, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, and volunteers or persons assisting another school official in performing his or her tasks.
+A school official is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted as it’s agent to provide a service instead of utilizing University employees or officials (such as an attorney, auditor, agency, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, and volunteers or persons assisting another school official in performing his or her tasks.

 Family Policy Compliance Office